 An Archbishop usually has pastoral care and oversight of one of the larger Dioceses – as well as, in rare and certain circumstances, some oversight and pastoral care of neighbouring Dioceses (Province) – always respecting the authority of the bishops of these Dioceses.

 We live in such a busy, fast and noisy world, that the call of God to the Permanent Diaconate and to the Priesthood can be drowned out.
 God still calls men to ordained ministry in the Church.
 He always has, and he always will – of that, there is no doubt!
 Could it be that you are being called by God to consider one of these ministries?

-If you are interested in finding out more about being a Permanent Deacon or a Priest – please visit the Permanent Diaconate or Vocations Sections of this website.
+If you are interested in finding out more about being a Permanent Deacon or a Priest – please speak to one of the Parish Clergy.

 If you are interested in becoming a Bishop – you will have to leave that to the Holy Father ….. and the Holy Spirit!

 Those who are sick and/or housebound, those who care for them or who worry about them, are of special concern to the Parish – and they are remembered regularly in prayer.